Cr4sh/pico_dma/README.md

 mode_standalone(): Completed
 ```

-After the accomplished pre-boot DMA attack Pico DMA software halts its operation and will perform the attack once again when reset event occurs, which happens after the target reboot or next power on.
+After accomplished pre-boot DMA attack Pico DMA software halts its operation and will perform another attack attempt only when reset event occurs, which happens after the target reboot or next power on.

+At early stage of the attack Pico DMA software performs target system physical memory scan starting from address `0xe0000000` down to address `0x70000000` with `0x10000` bytes step in order to locate some UEFI driver image that belongs to the platform firmware, and later using this image it locates necessary `EFI_SYSTEM_TABLE` address.
+To override default configuration of memory scan you can specify appropriate values in `--scan-start`, `--scan-end` and `--scan-step` command line options of `evb_ctl.py` program while loading payload into the board with `--rom-load` option.

 Project documentation is still incomplete at this moment.